4W4I5/Semester-5-Notes/CySec-2/Exam Prep/CySec-2 Quick Notes 1.md

 			- destination IP = 255.255.255.255 (offer is also broadcast to all)
 			- Server sends available IP addresses and options
 		- **DHCP request**
-			- Requests IP from server after selecting from options
+			- Client requests offered IP from server after selecting from options
 			- Basically check if the network has that IP already assigned by using the offered IP and ARP broadcasting
 		- **DHCP ACK**
 			- DHCP agrees final comms and ack the IP request
 	- ##### VULN
-		- **Unauthorized Access**:
-			- Attackers can gain unauthorized access to the DHCP server, leading to various security risks and network disruptions.
 		- **IP Configuration Manipulation**:
 			- Attackers can manipulate DHCP to distribute incorrect or malicious IP configurations to clients, potentially disrupting network services and compromising security.
 		- **Resource Exhaustion**:
 			 - DHCP servers may run out of available IP addresses, causing connectivity issues, or face resource exhaustion due to DoS attacks.
 		- **Network Traffic Interception**:
 			 - DHCP can be exploited for man-in-the-middle attacks, enabling attackers to intercept and manipulate network traffic.
-		- **Information Disclosure**:
-			 - Poorly configured DHCP servers may leak sensitive information, potentially aiding attackers in exploiting network vulnerabilities.
 		- **Option Injection**:
 			 - Attackers can inject malicious options into DHCP responses, leading to DNS hijacking and traffic redirection.
 		- **DHCP Snooping Bypass**:
 			 - Failure to secure switches against rogue DHCP servers can allow attackers to deploy unauthorized DHCP services.
-		- **Lease Time Manipulation**:
-			- Attackers can manipulate DHCP lease times to maintain control over IP addresses for extended periods, facilitating persistent attacks.
 	- ##### Best security practices
 		- DHCP Trusted Switches
+			- Untrusted DHCP requests/responses are dropped by the switch
 		- DHCP Fingerprinting
+			- Identify the software used and compare it with the list of known trusted servers
 		- Network Monitoring
+			- Look for patterns that signal a rouge DHCP server
 <!--
 ==============OMITTED==============
 ## URL (Uniform Resource Locator)